-ASK: Where is the highest place you have ever been?
-(Allow students to share their experiences.)
+ASK: What is the highest place you have ever been?

 ACTIVITY: Instruct students to stand and pretend they are on top of a tall building.
 Have them put their arms out to balance as though they are scooting along a narrow ledge.
 Pretend to look down.